|Back to Main Print This Page Email to a Friend|

 - Rapid heart rate

-You may need surgery, depending on the location and size of the perforation.
-If surgery is done, it is best to have it within 24 hours of when the perforation occurred.
+You may need surgery.
+Surgery will depend on the location and size of the perforation.
+If surgery is needed, it is best done within 24 hours.

 Treatment may include:

 - IV antibiotics to prevent or treat infection